Diarrhea in Children

 Call our office if your child has a high fever, bloody diarrhea, is not taking clear liquids well, or you are concerned about dehydration.

 Signs of dehydration include dry mouth or tongue, less than 4 wet diapers/24 hours up to age 1, or less than 3 wet diapers/24 hours in children older than age 1.
-If you see tears when your child cries, that is a sign that he is pretty well hydrated; however, no tears with crying does not necessarily mean they are dehydrated.
+If you see tears when your child cries, that is a sign that he is still adequately hydrated; however, no tears with crying does not necessarily mean they are dehydrated.